tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/EMR 开发指南/Hue 开发指南_intl_en.md

  - Switch to the hadoop user.
 At the top of the Hue Console, select **Query** > **Scheduler** > **Workflow**.
 ![](https://main.qcloudimg.com/raw/17e2c9e91bef6c67d7f6721eeb1a490e.png)
  - Drag a Hive script into the workflow editing page.
->!The document takes the installation of Hive 1 as an example, where the configuration parameter should be `HiveServer1`.
-Errors will be reported if other Hive versions are deployed at the same time (or if the configuration parameters of other Hive versions are used).
+>!This document uses the installation of Hive v1 as an example, and the configuration parameter is HiveServer1.
+If it is deployed with other Hive versions (i.e., configuring configuration parameters of other versions), an error will be reported.
+>
 ![](https://main.qcloudimg.com/raw/128170644bbef8f40743ea0f72a35a0e.png)
  - Select the Hive script and hive-site.xml files you just uploaded.
 ![](https://main.qcloudimg.com/raw/1bdf334d89fa1be9fcee003d8328ff4d.png)